Live Chat

 You have not given consent if:

-• you were too young or vulnerable to make a choice.
+- you were too young or vulnerable to make an informed choice.